Commitment + Clinical Leadership = Better Outcomes

 Be open and honest with your doctor that you are looking to understand what diseases your family has and that you would like to know your risks.

-A doctor can also provide insight on how your genetics and current health may play a role in what illnesses you are likely to be diagnosed for.
+A doctor can also provide insight into how your genetics and current health may play a role in what illnesses you are likely to be diagnosed with.
 They can advise what steps you’ll need to take to ensure a long-lasting, healthy life.